In cooperation with (German Institute for Economic Research)

 Fri 7 Jun: no class, visit to Neues Museum at 1400h

 Mon 10 Jun, Baum lecture

-Tue 11 Jun [1400-1700h, Schumpeter Hall]: Claudia Buch, University of Tübingen and German Council of Economic Experts: "The European Debt Crisis and the Banking Union Proposal"
+Tue 11 Jun [1400-1700h, Schumpeter Hall]: Claudia Buch, President, Halle Institute for Economic Research (IWH: Institut für Wirtschaftsforschung Halle) and member of the German Council of Economic Experts (Sachverständigenrat zur Begutachtung der gesamtwirtschaftlichen Entwicklung): "The European Debt Crisis and the Banking Union Proposal"

 Wed 12 Jun, Baum lecture